patrykpilek/mvc-framework-php/README.md

 - [x] Models
   - Add a model, get data from the database and display it in a view
   - Optimise the database connection: connect only on demand and reuse it
+- [x] Configuration and error handling
+  - Put application configuration settings in a separate file

 ## Notes